 It should be noted that there are many millions of Ancestry users, and so there are likely several people with the same name as the person who you are looking for, or a similar name.
 The more common the name you enter, the more people with the same name you will find.

+Since there are millions of Ancestry users, search results are limited to 500 members.
 The more detailed and complete information that you can enter in the search, the better your search results will be.

 Once you receive your search results, you can use other information that you know about the person that you are looking for in order to spot them in your search results.
 For example, if you know that the Ancestry member lives in Michigan, logged in to their account recently, or if you know what their profile photo should look like, you can find them more easily on the list.